Safety

 Nut free school

 The ISE is a nut free school.
 Within our community we have several students, and staff who suffer from nut allergies including some with extremely severe, potentially life threatening allergy.
-We ask that all our community pay particular attention to the food and snacks they bring to school.
+We ask that our community pay particular attention to the food and snacks they bring to school.
 We ask to refrain from food products such as peanut butter, Nutella, hazelnut pastes and foods containing nuts like nut chocolate bars or candy and cookies containing nuts.
 We ask that parents discuss this matter with their child so they understand and can be supportive of this decision.

 Privacy and Student Photographs